cynsdaemon/cynsdaemon/README.md

-# Hey Cyn Writes Code in Pajamas

-A home to store all of my weird code projects.

 Hello there.
 I’m Cynthia, a front-end web developer focused on building and maintaining scalable, responsive, and accessible web experiences using some of the following technologies and frameworks: